 Finding a job in a new country is not easy.
-You need to deal with a new environment, a new language and new laws and regulations you know nothing about.
+You need to deal with a new environment, a new language and new laws and regulations.
+What are ADV days?
 How many holiday days will you have?
 What to do in a case of dismissal?
-We aim to answer these and other common questions in this article.
 Find everything you need to know about work contracts in the Netherlands below.

 What is a CAO/CLA?